MarcusLimJunYi/Monash-Guns-Dataset/README.md

 # Monash Guns Dataset
-The Monash Guns Dataset journal paper has been accepted by EAAI and can be found at [Link to journal paper](https://www.sciencedirect.com/science/article/abs/pii/S0952197620303456).
+The Monash Guns Dataset journal paper has been accepted by EAAI and can be found [here](https://www.sciencedirect.com/science/article/abs/pii/S0952197620303456).

 The full dataset and model will be released here upon completion of review.